DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/onDragStart.md

 #include common-ref-eventparam

 ##### field(e.fromData): any
-Custom [data](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/rowDragging/data.md '{basewidgetpath}/Configuration/rowDragging/#data') associated with the source widget.
+Custom [data](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/rowDragging/data.md '{basewidgetpath}/Configuration/rowDragging/#data') associated with the source UI component.

 ##### field(e.fromIndex): Number
 The row's original position.
-If the row is dragged from another widget, the value is **-1**.
+If the row is dragged from another UI component, the value is **-1**.

 ##### field(e.itemData): any
 The data object of the row being dragged.